 What you will study

 This module is about developing your ability to negotiate, plan and undertake a work-based project, and is designed to build on experience and develop practice.
 It will develop your confidence and competence as a practitioner, enabling you to assess evidence and draw appropriately on findings.
 You will learn how to handle uncertainty and change and throughout the module you will relate learning to practice.
 The module is relevant to youth justice, social work, nursing and the allied health professions.
-To complete the module successfully you need current relevant work experience – contact us for further advice.
+To complete the module successfully you need recent relevant work experience in a field of health, social care or social work.
+For example, this might be in the capacity as a volunteer – contact us for further advice.

 This module provides you with the skills needed to work independently and to interrogate critically the evidence of your practice in terms of knowledge and change creation.
 It provides you with the opportunity to demonstrate your learning within the workplace through an independent learning journey culminating in a written project of 7000 words.